fgerzer/apsis/README.md

 -----

 We currently are in a pre-alpha version.
 That is, functionality is still highly limited, and documentation very much lacking.

+Documentation

+Check out our docs that are hosted at [apsis.readthedocs.org](http://apsis.readthedocs.org)